Corsini family: The 18th and 19th centuries

 The 18th and 19th centuries marked the height of the Corsini family.

-Lorenzo was made Pope with the name of Clemente XII (Clement XII, 1730–1740).
-He founded the Museum Capitolini, and commissioned (among other things) the Fontana di Trevi (Trevi fountain), the façade of San Giovanni in Laterano in Rome and the majestic Corsini chapel dedicated to Saint Andrew Corsini on its left side.
+Lorenzo was made Pope with the name of (Clement XII, 1730–1740).
+He founded the Capitoline Museums, and commissioned (among other things) the Trevi Fountain, the façade of San Giovanni in Laterano in Rome and the majestic Corsini chapel dedicated to Saint Andrew Corsini on its left side.
 He also commissioned the façade of Santa Maria Maggiore, the Palazzo della Consulta, and the ports in Anzio, Ravenna (porto Corsini) and Ancona.
 He was the first pope to ban Freemasonry.

-In 1736, Cardinal Neri Maria (Neri Maria Corsini), nephew of Pope Clement XII, commissioned the structure of the “Palazzo Corsini alla Lungara” in Rome.
+In 1736, Cardinal Neri Maria Corsini, nephew of Pope Clement XII, commissioned the structure of the "Palazzo Corsini alla Lungara" in Rome.
 During the Napoleonic occupation of Rome, the palace hosted Joseph Bonaparte.

-Bartolomeo (1683–1752) was commander in chief of the Roman Chivalry, and President of the Cabinet of King Charles III in Naples, Vice-King of Sicily.
+Bartolomeo (1683–1752) was commander in chief of the Roman Chivalry, and President of the Cabinet of King Charles of Naples and viceroy of Sicily.
 He was also the first Prince of Sismano and Duke of Casigliano, and was Sovereign Marquis of Tresana.

 Neri (1771–1845) was a smart politician and was Secretary of the Grand Duchy of Tuscany both under Napoleon and under the Restoration.
-He was appointed as sole negotiator of the Habsburg-Lorena (at the time Grand Duke of Tuscany) at the historical Congress of Vienna.
+He was appointed as the sole negotiator of Ferdinand III, Grand Duke of Tuscany at the historical Congress of Vienna.

-Tommaso (1767–1856) was several times ambassador and senator of the Grand Duchy.
+Tommaso (1767–1856) was several times ambassador and senator of the grand duchy.

-Andrea (1804–1868) was Ministry of Foreign Affairs for the Grand Duchy.
+Andrea (1804–1868) was Minister of Foreign Affairs for the grand duchy.

 Tommaso (1835–1919) was MP of the Kingdom of Italy from 1865 to 1882, life senator and finally Mayor of Florence.
-He founded the “Fondiaria Assicurazioni”, was chairman of the Savings Bank of Florence and chairman of the Southern Italy Railways.
+He founded the "Fondiaria Assicurazioni", and was chairman of the Savings Bank of Florence and chairman of the Southern Italy Railways.
 With an act of generosity and far-sightedness, he gave the Palazzo della Lungara in Rome to the Italian State and donated his entire Roman collection of paintings, prints and books.
 The Accademia dei Lincei, which he founded, is still located on these premises.

 Tommaso (VIII Prince of Sismano, 1903–1980) nephew of Tommaso, took part in Italy's political life as a Constituent Assembly deputy for the constitution of the Italian Republic.
 As an expert in agriculture and farm animal breeding, he contributed to the modernization of these two sectors in Tuscany and Umbria.
 His wife, Donna Elena, managed to save the Galleria Corsini and many other treasures from bombings and from the passing of the front line during World War II.

-Giovanni (1911–1988), Marquis of Lajatico and Count Palatine, escaped during WWII from an English prison in Ethiopia together with 4 comrades, eventually reaching freedom in Mozambique, after 3500 miles of escape.
+Giovanni (1911–1988), Marquis of Lajatico and Count Palatine, escaped during WWII from a British prison in Ethiopia together with 4 comrades, eventually reaching freedom in Portuguese Mozambique, after 3500 miles of escape.